Spartan Advantage Program

 The MSU Spartan Advantage Program covers:

-- Costs for full-time tuition and fees during the fall and spring semesters and 8 credits for summer (as summer funding permits).
+- Costs for full-time tuition and fees during the fall and spring semesters (summer awards are contingent upon funding).

 - Room and board based on the cost of a standard double occupancy residence hall room and silver meal plan.